nguyen-td/resources-compneuro/README.md

 # resources-compneuro
 A list of resources dedicated to Computational Neuroscience, including material related to Grad School.
+[This repository](https://github.com/satpreetsingh/awesome-compneuro) is also worth checking out :books: